Trump tweet puts spotlight on GOP senator's medical absence

 Once a year, the Senate can sidestep filibuster rules and consider legislation under a process called “budget reconciliation,” which requires only 51 votes to pass a bill.
 But that package is only good for one year and set to expire Saturday night.
 This means after Sept.
 30, any ObamaCare repeal bill would need the support of at least 60 votes in the Senate -- which is why Trump renewed his call to scrap the filibuster.

-In a joint statement released Tuesday afternoon by Sens.
-Lindsay Graham, R-S.C.; Dean Heller, R-Nev.; Bill Cassidy, R-La.; and Ron Johnson, R-Wis., they too voiced hope that Congress can overhaul ObamaCare at some point.
+In a joint statement released Tuesday afternoon, Sens.
+Lindsey Graham, R-S.C.; Dean Heller, R-Nev.; Bill Cassidy, R-La.; and Ron Johnson, R-Wis., voiced hope that Congress can overhaul ObamaCare at some point.

 “It’s not a question of ‘if’ Graham-Cassidy-Heller-Johnson replaces ObamaCare—it’s only a question of ‘when,’” the four senators said in a statement.
 “While the arcane rules of the reconciliation process limited our policy options and imposed an artificial deadline on our efforts, we will push on.”